-I recently sat down with Ayush Bagla, the former CEO of Ackuretta and now Managing Director at Pac-Dent, for an honest conversation about where 3D printing in dentistry actually stands right now.
+I recently sat down with Ayush Bagla, the former CEO of Ackuretta and now the Managing Director at Pac-Dent, for an honest conversation about where 3D printing in dentistry actually stands.

 Ayush has been in this game for over 12 years.
-He's built a printer company, navigated an acquisition, and now sits at the intersection of digital hardware and dental materials.
-If anyone has a clear-eyed view of the industry, it's him.
+He built a printer company, navigated an acquisition, and now sits at the intersection of digital hardware and dental materials.

 Adoption vs. Utilization - Two Very Different Things

-We talk a lot about 3D printer adoption.
+We talk a lot about 3D printer adoption in dentistry.
 But adoption and utilization are not the same thing, and the gap between them is bigger than most people in the industry want to admit.

-In mature lab markets, Ayush says around 70-80% of labs are using 3D printing.
-Chairside, in a market like the US, it's about 18%.
-And of those chairside users, the data suggests around 80% are still only printing models.
-Very few are doing biomaterial applications, such as splints, crowns, and surgical guides, on a consistent basis.
+In mature lab markets, Ayush says around 70–80% of labs now use 3D printing in some form.
+Chairside, in a market like the US, adoption sits closer to 18%.
+And even among those chairside users, the majority are still only printing models.
+The data suggests that roughly 80% of dentists with printers rarely move beyond that into biomaterial applications like splints, surgical guides, dentures, provisionals, or crowns on a consistent basis.

 What's New From Ackuretta/Pac-Dent

-At Chicago Midwinter this year, the team launched three new products worth knowing about.
+At Chicago Midwinter this year, Pac-Dent launched three new products that we discussed together.

 SOL SE